 3. Create a Knowledge Base

-Create a knowledge repository by investing in the best knowledge base tool for your business.
+Create a knowledge repository by investing in the best knowledge base software for your business.
 Building an internal knowledge base can reduce information silos and make knowledge accessible for employees across the organization, helping them enhance their performance.

 A knowledge base consolidates all the institutional knowledge and enhances its searchability.
 Anyone in the team can contribute to the knowledge base, making it a collaborative effort and enhancing its richness.